What are you searching for?

 The credit bureaus understand rate shopping.
 If there are multiple hard inquiries for a certain kind of credit – such as a car loan, student loan or a mortgage – in a relatively short period, credit scoring models will treat them as a single inquiry, which will have a smaller impact on your credit score than multiple, separate hard inquiries.
 Soft inquiries do not impact your credit score.

 Our routing number is 325183738.
 Additionally, you can find the routing number followed by your full 14-digit account number on the bottom of your checks.
-If you do not have checks and need to know your account number, reach out to us via live chat, or give us a call at 800.347.9222.
+If you do not have checks and need to know your account number, give us a call at 800.347.9222.